chpiatt/domo-sunburst/README.md

 # domo-sunburst
-Sunburst visualization for Domo BI tool
+Sunburst visualization for Domo BI tool.
+This visualization is useful for path analysis.

+Instructions for use coming soon.

+Forked, with modifications, from: https://bl.ocks.org/kerryrodden/7090426